Beatmania IIDX: History

 In 1997, Konami distributed its Games & Music Division's (G.M.D.)
 Beatmania in Japan as a DJ-themed arcade title, significantly influencing rhythm games.
-Its surprise success influenced the developer to rename itself Bemani, a portmanteau of "Beatmania", and the studio made several spinoffs following its release, including Pop'n Music and Dance Dance Revolution.
+Its surprise success influenced the G.M.D. to rename itself Bemani, a portmanteau of "Beatmania", and the studio made several spinoffs following its release, including Pop'n Music and Dance Dance Revolution.
 Due to the success of Beatmania, Konami developed and released its sequel 2 years later in 1999.

-Bemani developed several updates to the game after its release, Including a crossover in Beatmania IIDX Club Version (later Substream) cabinets with Dance Dance Revolution 2ndMix machines for simultaneous play, leading to increased success & popularity.
+Bemani developed several updates to the game after its release, including a crossover in Beatmania IIDX Club Version (later Substream) cabinets with Dance Dance Revolution 2ndMix Club Version 1 and 2 machines for simultaneous play, leading to increased success and popularity.
 In late 1999, the publisher hired artist Goli to design graphics and characters for Beatmania IIDX 2nd Style.
 The next game in the IIDX series, 3rd Style, featured a new aesthetic and was ported to the PlayStation 2.
 In 2002, 8th Style was released after the discontinuation of the original five-key Beatmania.
 Foster said the updates popularized the game to the point that it overshadowed Beatmania, and IIDX earned more new songs and became known for being very difficult.
 A sequel with a five-key controller, Beatmania III, was released in 2000 but did not see similar success.
 Beatmania IIDX still receives yearly arcade updates which feature new songs, new theming and new events.